g3n3sy/bfdir/README.md

 # bfdir
-Bruteforce tool for URIs (directories and files) on web-pages
+Bruteforce tool for URIs (directories and files) on web-pages.